Fucheng-Zhong/GaSNet-III/README.md

 ### The train_data_3600_9200 folder contains a subset of training spectra.
 ### The **results** folder contains the prediction results.
 ### The **figures** folder contains all the figures.

+## If this code helps your research, please cite https://arxiv.org/abs/2412.21130